deargle/msbx5500-spring-2020/project-proposal.md

 Two datasets.

 They can use CTU-13.
 They are familiar with it already.
-The data looks a little different than kdcup.
+The data looks a little different than kddcup.
 It is netflow data.

 It is labeled, yes, but mostly at the level of malicious vs benign.